This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.

 1. WHO THE HECK ARE YOU?

-The Extreme Tour is an effort administrated by a faith-based charitable organization.
+The Extreme Tour is a community outreach project of New Hope, a Christian faith-based charitable organization.
 However, all kinds of people are involved in the effort and the events are not intended to be aimed at a specifically religious market.
 Rather, the Extreme Tour events are intended to be inclusive Community Unity and Outreach Events aimed at a mainstream market, and held in mainstream venues and settings.

 Over the past 25 years, the scope of Extreme Tour has grown exponentially, moving far beyond the rural Idaho communities that gave birth to this music and sports movement.
 The Extreme Tour is now, in terms of the number of communities visited in a year, the largest and longest running Extreme Sports & Music tour in the world.
-We currently visit over 100 communities each year in the United States alone, and this number has again started to rise dramatically as the tour has expanded internationally to virtually every continent.
+We have grown to visit over 100 communities each year in the United States alone, and the total number has again started to rise as the tour has expanded internationally to events happening or being planned on virtually every continent.

 2. WHO HAVE YOU HAD WITH YOU IN THE PAST?